Bruno Premiani: Doom Patrol

-Premiani drew proto-teamings of the as-yet-unnamed Teen Titans beginning with the Kid Flash-Aqualad-Robin adventure "The Thousand-and-One Dooms of Mr. Twister" in The Brave and the Bold #54 (July 1964).
+In 2001, Drake wrote of the search for a Doom Patrol illustrator, saying that Boltinoff's regular artists...were all busy.
+That meant the DP would get some backup artist.
+So 'pessimism' was the password when Murray brought in a very lean, eagle-beaked, lantern-jawed guy with eyeglass lenses even thicker than mine: Bruno Premiani.
+But his superb draftsmanship, anatomy and design work turned my prejudice to dust.
+Still, could he give the DP the unique quality it needed — a quality I couldn't define myself?
+Bruno's first penciled pages told me we had truly lucked out.
+What he had recognized was that these super-heroes must be as human as possible.
+He captured that spirit from page one and sustained it for 42 issues: fabulous powers and fantastic enemies notwithstanding, The Chief, Rita, Larry and Cliff remained real people.Premiani drew proto-teamings of the as-yet-unnamed Teen Titans beginning with the Kid Flash-Aqualad-Robin adventure "The Thousand-and-One Dooms of Mr. Twister" in The Brave and the Bold #54 (July 1964).

 Additionally, in the early 1960s, Premiani freelanced for the Gilberton Company's Classics Illustrated, Classics Illustrated Special Issue, and World Around Us series.
 His major project was the painted cover and complete interior art for Classics Illustrated No. 156, The Conquest of Mexico (May 1960), based on Bernal Diaz del Castillo's eyewitness account of the fall of the Aztec empire.
 In addition, he contributed sections to two Special Issues, The Atomic Age (June 1960) and The United Nations (1964).
 Most of Premiani's work for Gilberton was for the educational World Around Us line, for which he provided chapters in The Crusades (December 1959), Festivals (January 1960), Great Scientists (February 1960), Communications (April 1960), Whaling (December 1960), and The Vikings (January 1961).